Second Cities and Past Lives

 Last October I was visiting Victoria for the first time in seven years.
 The plan was a fun weekend running a half marathon and spending some time with friends.
 The fun happened for sure, but being in the city also flooded my mind with memories and some what-ifs.
 These weren't the regretful what-ifs, mind you.
 These were the curious kind.

 See, at one point back in 2014 my life could've taken a left turn, but I decided to go right.
-Returning to Victoria brought the that left turn back.
+Returning to Victoria brought that left turn back.

 The Persistence of Memory